 It does not take a lot to design bad logos, but it also does not take a whole lot to create a good one.
 Just a few key points can transform an average logo into a great one.
 So here are a few cautionary tales of some big brands with bad logos.
-Get ready with a pen and take notes of the mistake these brands made and what we can learn from them.
+Get ready with a pen and take notes of the mistakes these brands made and what we can learn from them.

 1. London Olympics 2012